Matthew-Wright-CPA-PSM-ACA/deep-learning-intent-json/README.md

 greater understanding of deep learning transformer NLP structure by reviewing the code and comments.

-Currently structured using a JSON file to match sentences with the appropriate intent.
+Currently structured using a JSON input file to match sentences with the appropriate intent.
 Hence the intent determination logic coded within.
 More file upload options will be added later.